Rationale for the Extrapolation Procedure in Selected Configuration Interaction: Rationale for the linear extrapolation

 where $\hat{1}$ is the identity operator.
 A constrained step $\bs$ on this landscape is parametrised using a unitary transformation as

 Assuming real wave functions, the components of the constrained energy gradient are then

 while the elements of the Hessian matrix of constrained second-derivatives become

 So far, we have only considered the structure of the electronic energy landscape for an arbitrary wave function in the full Hilbert space.
-For a SCI variational wave function, the only non-zero elements of $\bm{v}$ correspond to determinants included in the internal space, with coefficients $c_I$, as defined in Eq.~\eqref{eq:psivar}.
-The tangent vectors can then be split into two disjoint sets corresponding to the eigenstates within the internal space that are orthogonal to $\ket{\Psivar}$, denoted $\cJ = \{ \ket{J} \}_{J \neq \text{var}}$, and the determinants in the external space, giving $\cT = \cJ \cup \cA$, as illustrated in Fig.~\ref{fig:tangents}.
-Since $\ket{\Psivar}$ is a CI solution within the internal space, such that $\mel{J}{\hH}{\Psivar} = 0$, the gradient given by Eq.~\eqref{eq:grad} is only non-zero in the direction of the tangent vectors in $\cA$.
+For a SCI variational wave function, the only non-zero elements of $\bv$ correspond to determinants included in the internal space, with coefficients $c_I$, as defined in Eq.~\eqref{eq:psivar}.
+The tangent vectors can then be split into two disjoint sets corresponding to the eigenstates within the internal space that are orthogonal to $\ket{\Psivar}$, denoted $\cJ = \{ \ket{J} \}_{J \neq \text{var}}$, and the determinants in the external space, giving $\cT = \cJ \cup \cA$, as illustrated in Fig.~\ref{fig:tangents}. {This separation of the internal and external spaces is further explained in Appendix~\ref{sec:LP}.} Since $\ket{\Psivar}$ is a CI solution within the internal space, such that $\mel{J}{\hH}{\Psivar} = 0$, the gradient in Eq.~\eqref{eq:grad} is only non-zero in the direction of the tangent vectors in $\cA$.

 The local structure of the energy landscape around the variational wave function $\ket{\Psivar}$ is given by a second-order Taylor series expansion as

 Optimising this quadratic form with the Newton--Raphson step $\bs = -\bQ^{-1} \cdot \bg$ gives an estimate of the difference between the exact energy $\Eexact$ and $\Evar$ as